Jasmine-Breeze27/1701QCA-Assessment2/index.md

 *Put the first two design concepts in the sections "Design concept 1" and "Design concept 2".
 Then put the third, with more development in the section "Final design concept".*

+A 3D hexagonal shape that changes colour depending on orientation.
+It would contain an accelerometer that measures changes in orientation to signify a specific colour for an LED.
+The purpose of this is to have a tangible object that someone can physically turn  to express their mood or emotional state.

 ### Design concept 2 ###
 *Put details here.*